How To Start A Hydroponic Garden

 Air Stone

 If you are using an air pump, you need to have an air stone too.
-This helps create the tiny bubbles that provide oxygen to the plants.
+This helps create the tiny bubbles that provide enough oxygen to the healthy plants and root vegetables.

 Air stones are made of a porous material like volcanic rock and come in different sizes and shapes.
 The size and shape of the air stone you’ll use depends on the dimensions of the container and the airflow rate of the pump.